Hummird/Artisan-Jelly/README.md

 ## Installation

-1. Add `https://hummird.online/jellyfin/manifest.json` into your jellyfin `/web/#/dashboard/plugins/repositories`
+1. Add `https://hummird.online/jellyfin/manifest.json` to your jellyfin
+   `Dashboard > Plugins > Repositories`
-2. Find Artisan Jelly in your availible plugins
+3. Find Artisan Jelly in your availible plugins and install it.
-3. Install it.
+4. Restart your Jellyfin server.

 OR